Why Generator Power Problems Can Damage Electronics (And How to Prevent It)

 Surges During Startup and Utility Restoration

 Connecting electronics while a generator is still stabilizing increases risk.
-Surges can also occur when utility power is restored unexpectedly.
+Surges can also occur when utility power is restored unexpectedly or when a transfer setup changes power sources.

 For surge-specific risks, see Surge After Power Restoration.

-Best Practice: Allow the generator to run for several minutes and stabilize before connecting sensitive electronics.
+Best practice: Allow the generator to run for several minutes and stabilize before connecting sensitive electronics.
+Avoid using expensive electronics as test equipment.

 Warning Signs Your Generator Power Is Unsafe